 Of course, it is worth a thought that we may be one of the lost, one who has underestimated the boredom and cold and has to run, thought should be given to a plan B as we never really know how strong we are and No one wants to sit alone in a New York Hotel room watching the Celebrations on TV.

-So is it worth it, Of course, it is, as a once and done type of thing, and if you ever decide to have another go, then you will be just as qualified as us to answer the question!
+So is it worth it, Of course, it is, as a once-and-done type of thing, and if you ever decide to have another go, then you will be just as qualified as us to answer the question!

 The Noise and Excitement of the Square at midnight along with the torrents of confetti pouring down on the elated crown sends shivers down your spine, these are moments you never forget and the grueling journey only adds to the sense of accomplishment.

-Really compared to paying $900 to stand in the window of Bubba Gump Shrimp or look down on the party from a rooftop seem all the less exciting, you are paying to be a voyeur on someone else’s party rather than being in the very heart of the action!
+Really compared to paying $900 to stand in the window of Bubba Gump Shrimp or look down on the party from a rooftop seem all the less exciting, you are paying to be a voyeur at someone else’s party rather than being in the very heart of the action!

 Have your Say